 If the below setting is checked in the Cookdown Alert Sync Management Pack settings in SCOM (navigate to the Administration pane, ServiceNow Connector - Cookdown, Alerts) then when an incident is Resolved in ServiceNow and the workflow that generated the Alert in SCOM was a Monitor, the SCOM Alert that generated it has its monitor reset (if this is not done, the Monitor will never fail again and not generate future Alerts).

-By default this checkbox is unchecked but ServiceNow will always sent the close request for SCOM Alerts to SCOM.
-Note that to enable this functionality, "Bidirectional Sync" and "Allow Alerts to be closed by ServiceNow" must also be enabled (these are dependencies)
+By default this checkbox is unchecked but ServiceNow will always send the close request for SCOM Alerts to SCOM.
+Note that to enable this functionality, "Bidirectional Sync" and "Allow Alerts to be closed by ServiceNow" must also be enabled (these are dependencies).

 If the ServiceNow Incident is re-opened the SCOM Alert will remain closed (unless something SCOM side has happened to re-open it), but the SCOM Alert Record created in ServiceNow will remain linked to the Incident so you can see the source Alert and its properties.